LeNPaul/resume/resume.md

 # Paul Le

+# Experience

 ### Integration Consultant

+* Implementing high availability solutions for the Iguana integration engine.

-* Building integrations using the Iguana integration engine.
+* Designing and implementing database migration frameworks using the Iguana integration engine.

+* Involved in the migration of interfaces from Cloverleaf to the Iguana integration engine.

 ### Integration Analyst